dpneumo/STP/README.md

 _new_state_ can be any valid state including the current state.
 It must be a symbol.

 _actions_ can be either nil or and array (possibly empty) of actions.
-If nil is provided _coderunner.actions_ will not be changed by this rule
+If nil is provided _coderunner.actions_ will not be changed by this rule.

 An _action_ is not a line transform and does not affect the line flowing through the code runner.
 It **must** return _line_ for use by the next action in _actions_.
 An action may create "side effects" such as printing a reformatted line to a file.

 _transforms_ can be either nil or and array (possibly empty) of transforms.
-If nil is provided _coderunner.transforms will not be changed by this rule
+If nil is provided _coderunner.transforms_ will not be changed by this rule.

 A _transform_ may transform _line_.
 It **must** return the transformed _line_ for use by the next transform in _transforms_.
 It **should not** have side effects. eg. push the transformed _line_ into a file.